tvieregge/notes/the_mind_illuminated.md

 * You may move through different stages over different day or throught a single sit
 * Using skills you learn from meditation in your daily life will greatl speed progress

-The rest of this chapter has an outline of each stage that is ver useful to look back on, but I wont include here.
+The rest of this chapter has an outline of each stage that is very useful to look back on, but I wont include here.

 ## First Interlude